 - View Hair Loss Pictures - Slideshow

 - Hair and Scalp Pictures - Slideshow

 - Find a local Dermatologist in your town

 What is telogen effluvium?

-Sometimes people worried about losing their hair start noticing hairs on their pillow or in the sink, not realizing that they've always been there.
-A close look at these will usually reveal the white club at the end, showing that these hairs were already dead.
+Sometimes people who worry about losing their hair start noticing hairs on their pillow or in the sink, not realizing that they've always been there.
+A close look at these will usually reveal the club at the end, showing that these hairs were shed normally.
 Normally, about 10% of scalp hairs are in the telogen phase.

 There are several circumstances that produce a "shock to the system" that alters the hair growth rhythm.
 As a result, as much as 30%-40% of the hairs can cycle into telogen.
 Three months later, hairs come out in a massive shedding (effluvium), especially near the front of the scalp.
 These include